Sebastianhju/Runeterra-5e/2.0/Runes.md

 Whenever you damage a creature, they gain a stack of *phase* that lasts until you damage another creature.
 When a creature gains three stacks of *phase* you enter *Phase Rush* for a minute.

 While in Phase Rush you can dash as a bonus action, you dont provoke oppourtunity attacks and you are immune to the grappled and restrained conditions.
+Whenever you take damage while phasing you reduce that by an amount equal to your proficiency bonus.

 (For AoE effects you choose a single target that gets the stack)